abrasive/shairport/README.md

 Running Shairport 2.0
 ---------------------
-Settings are for the amount of latency -- the units are "frames", with 44100 frames to the second.
-Although 99000 is slightly more than two seconds, it works pretty well, as does 99300 -- YMMV.
+The `'L'` setting is for the amount of latency -- the units are frames, with 44,100 frames to the second.
+Although 99,000 frames  is slightly more than two seconds, it sounds good, as does 99,300 -- YMMV.

 Examples
 --------
 In the following are examples of the Raspberry Pi and the NSLU2, little-endian and a big-endian ARM systems running OpenWrt.
-Also an example of a standard Ubuntu based laptop.
+The first is an example of a standard Ubuntu based laptop.
 For a Ubuntu laptop:

 `shairport -d -L 99000 -a "Shairport"`

-For best results, you should access the hardware volume control.
-Use alsamixer or similar to find out the name of the volume controller to be used after the -c option.
+For best results, you should access the hardware volume control as shown in the following examples.
+Use alsamixer or similar to find out the name of the volume controller to be used after the `-c` option.
 For a Raspberry Pi using its internal soundcard that drives the headphone jack:

 `shairport -d -L 99000 -a "Shairport" -- -d hw:0 -t hardware -c PCM`